hoangky0403/HR-analytics/README.md

    - Used visualizations (e.g., line chart, table) to identify patterns and correlations.

 4. **Business Recommendations**
-   - Derived actionable insights based on model outputs and EDA findings.
+   - Derived actionable insights based on visualizations and EDA findings.

 ## Tools and Technologies
 - **Programming Language**: DAX